Tanner-Davison/cPPrimer_1/cPPrimer_1/chapter_notes.md

 - Precision of 6-7 digits is enough
 - API specifically requires float

-## example) To calculate a mortgage payment, what types would you use for the rate, principal and payment?
+## To calculate a mortgage payment, what types would you use for the rate, principal and payment?
 Explain why you selected each type?

 ### Rate
 *usage type:* `double`